lucabriguglia/OpenCQRS/README.md

     paket add Weapsy.Mediator

-For Event Sourcing, an event store implementation needs to be installed.
+For Event Sourcing, an event store provider needs to be installed.
-The only available at the minute is the entity framework event store.
+At the moment, the only available is the entity framework event store but more will be added soon (Blob Storage, Xml and MongoDB).

 Via Package Manager